Malal143/pythonest-content-malalay/task-malalay.md/Pythonest_PCEP_section2.md

 ## PCEP-30-02 2.2 – Perform different types of iterations

-### 1. The pass Instruction
+### 1.The pass Instruction

 The pass statement is a null operation; it does nothing when executed.
-It's often used as a placeholder in loops, functions, or conditionals where code will eventually go but hasn't been implemented yet.
+It's often used as a placeholder in loops, functions, or classes where code will eventually go but is not yet implemented.

 Example:
 for i in range(5):
 if i == 2:
 pass # Placeholder for future code print(i)
-Output:
-0
-1
-2
-3
-4

-In this example, when i is 2, the pass statement does nothing, and the loop continues.

-### 2. Building Loops with while, for, range(), and in while Loop
+### 2. Building Loops

+Python supports several types of loops: while and for.

+#### a. while Loop

-A while loop continues to execute as long as its condition is true.
+A while loop continues executing as long as a condition is True.

-- Syntax:
-  while condition: # code to execute

 Example:

 count = 0
 while count < 5:
 print(count)
 count += 1

-Output:
-0
-1
-2
-3
-4
-for Loop
+#### b. for Loop

-A for loop iterates over a sequence (like a list, tuple, dictionary, set, or string).
+A for loop iterates over a sequence (like a list, tuple, or string).

-- Syntax:
-  for item in sequence: # code to execute
 Example:

 for i in range(5):
 print(i)
-  Output:

-0
-1
-2
-3
-4

-The range() function generates a sequence of numbers, which the loop iterates over.

 ### 3. Iterating Through Sequences

-You can iterate through various sequences like lists, tuples, and strings.
+You can iterate through various data structures like lists, tuples, and strings.

-Example with List:
+Example:

-fruits = ["apple", "banana", "cherry"] for fruit in fruits: print(fruit)
+fruits = ['apple', 'banana', 'cherry'] for fruit in fruits: print(fruit)
-Output:
-apple
-banana
-cherry

-Example with String:
-for char in "hello":
-print(char)
-Output:
-h
-e
-l
-l
-o

 ### 4. Expanding Loops with while-else and for-else

-Both while and for loops can have an else clause that executes when the loop terminates normally (not via a break statement).
+Both while and for loops can have an else clause that runs if the loop completes normally (not terminated by break).

-Example with for-else:
+Example:

 for i in range(3):
 print(i)
 else:
-print("Loop finished")
+print("Loop completed without break.")
-Output:
-vbnet
-0
-1
-2
-Loop finished

-Example with while-else:
 count = 0
 while count < 3:
 print(count)
 count += 1
 else:
-print("Loop finished")
-Output:
-vbnet
-0
-1
-2
-Loop finished
+print("While loop completed without break.")

 ### 5. Nesting Loops and Conditional Statements

-You can nest loops and conditional statements to perform complex iterations.
+You can nest loops and conditionals to create more complex logic.

 Example:

 for i in range(3):
 for j in range(2):
-print(f"i: {i}, j: {j}")
-Output:
-yaml

-i: 0, j: 0
-i: 0, j: 1
-i: 1, j: 0
-i: 1, j: 1
-i: 2, j: 0
-i: 2, j: 1

-Example with Conditionals:
-for i in range(3):
-for j in range(3):
 if i == j:
-print(f"Equal indices: {i}")
-Output:
-yaml
-Equal indices: 0
-Equal indices: 1
+print(f"i: {i}, j: {j} - They are equal")
+else:
+print(f"i: {i}, j: {j} - They are not equal")

-Equal indices: 2 6.
-Controlling Loop Execution with break and continue break
+### 6. Controlling Loop Execution with break and continue

-The break statement terminates the loop immediately.
+break: Terminates the loop.
+continue: Skips the current iteration and continues with the next one.
 Example:

 for i in range(5):
-if i == 3:
+if i == 2:
-break
-print(i)
-Output:
-0
-1
-2
-continue
-The continue statement skips the current iteration and moves to the next one.
-Example:
+break # Exit the loop when i is 2 print(i)

+print("-----")

 for i in range(5):
-if i == 3:
+if i == 2:
-continue
-print(i)
-Output:
-0
-1
-2
-4
+continue # Skip the rest of the loop when i is 2 print(i)